 A course that studies the advanced orthopedic evaluation of the foot, ankle, knee, thigh, hip and lower back.
 Areas of emphasis include anatomy, evaluation skills (history taking, observation, palpation, muscle testing, etc.) and special tests to determine the extent of injury or disease to the lower extremity of the active individual.

 Lecture three hours, Laboratory two hours.

-Prerequisite: HLTH 231 with a grade of "C" or higher, or BIOL 310 with a grade of "C" or higher, or with permission from instructor
+Prerequisite: HLTH 231 with a grade of "C" or higher, or HLTH 240 with a grade of "C" or higher

 351 Orthopedic Evaluation of the Upper Extremity